HeamVisal/hmm-pos-tagger-brown-corpus/README.md

-# HMM POS Tagger Mini Project (Hidden Markov Network Part of Speech)
+# HMM POS Tagger for the Brown Corpus

 This project implements a Part-of-Speech (POS) tagger from scratch using a first-order Hidden Markov Model (HMM).
 It trains and evaluates on the Brown Corpus with the universal POS tagset.

 The project includes two web interfaces:

 - `docs/`: a static GitHub Pages version that runs fully in the browser using an exported model JSON file.
-- `app.py`: a Flask version that trains/loads the model from the bundled Brown corpus files at server startup.
+- `app.py`: a Flask version that trains the model from the bundled Brown corpus files on the first request.

 The implementation covers: